Niharika2211/project-setup/vm-setup/db.md

 ```

 ## 5. Import the Schema into MySQL
-Navigate to the directory where the `expense-schema.sql` file is located, then import the SQL schema into MySQL:
+Navigate to the directory where the `backend.sql` file is located, then import the SQL schema into MySQL:
 ```bash
 mysql < backend.sql
 ```